SebWouters/CheMPS2/README.md

 The python tests do exactly the same thing as the `c++` tests above, and illustrate the usage of the python interface to libchemps2.
 The tests should end with a line stating whether or not they succeeded.
-They only require a very limited amount of memory (order 10-120 MB).
+They only require a very limited amount of memory (order 100 MB).
+Note that the tests are too small to see (near) linear scaling with the number of cores, although improvement should still be noticeable.

-### 7. Doxygen

-To build the doxygen manual, the `BUILD_DOXYGEN` flag should have been on: `-DBUILD_DOXYGEN=ON`.
-In your terminal, run:

-    > cd /sourcefolder/chemps2/build
-    > make doc
-    > cd LaTeX-documents
-    > make
-    > evince refman.pdf &
-    > cd ../html
-    > firefox index.html &

-### 8. Sphinx user manual

-To build the sphinx user manual, the `BUILD_SPHINX` flag should have been on: `-DBUILD_SPHINX=ON`.
-In your terminal, run:

-    > cd /sourcefolder/chemps2/build
-    > make sphinx
-    > cd sphinx/html
-    > firefox index.html &

 User manual